UNITED STATES

 These data demonstrate that early transfusion independence (within weeks of

-gene therapy using BB305 lentiviral vector in subjects with b
+ex-vivo gene therapy using BB305 lentiviral vector in subjects

 /b